The List for Herr Azmus

 Oncle Boob’s Fest Hopping Strategy

 “I’d better reassess my plans,” he complained after another half hour passed.
-He pulled out the map and began studying his fest-hopping route with all the seriousness of a four star general planning a sneak attack against a much better equipped enemy.
+He pulled out the map and began studying his fest-hopping strategy with all the seriousness of a four star general planning a sneak attack against a much better equipped enemy.
 “The Leusdorf fest will have to be downgraded to a four.
 It’s too far east.
 We couldn’t possibly swing back to Klingerbrick and still make Rheinfell.
 Goddamnit Newsome!
-It’s almost ten!”
+It’s almost eleven!”

 Excerpt: In Honor of Those Boys